-Definition: Fascism is an economic system in which a supreme leader and the government controls the private entities that own the factors of production.
-The four factors are entrepreneurship, capital goods, natural resources and labor.
+Fascism is an economic system in which a supreme leader and the government controls private entities that own four factors of production: entrepreneurship, capital goods, natural resources, and labor.
 A central planning authority directs company leaders to work in the national interest, which actively suppresses those who oppose it.

 National interests supersede all other societal needs under fascism.
 It subsumes private people and businesses into a vision of the good of the state.
 It's willing to become a "bully" in its quest to do so, according to George Orwell.

-Fascism uses Social Darwinism as its "scientific" base.
-It legitimizes any studies that support the concept of national characteristics and the superiority of the nation's majority, generally along the lines of race or ethnicity.
-The research must support fascism's vision that a strong nation must be homogeneous to avoid decadence.
-(Source: "Fascism: A Dangerous Definition," Slate Magazine, April 3, 2017.)
+Fascism uses Social Darwinism as its base.
+It legitimizes studies that support the concept of national characteristics and the superiority of a nation's majority, generally along the lines of race or ethnicity.
+The research must support fascism's vision that a strong nation should be homogeneous to avoid decadence.

-- Usurption: The state overtakes and merges with corporate power and sometimes the church.
+- Usurpation: The state overtakes and merges with corporate power and sometimes the church.

 - Nationalism: Leaders appeal to a nostalgic wish to return to an earlier golden age.
 That can include a return to a simple, virtuous pastoral life.

-- Militarism: They glorify military strength through propaganda.
+- Militarism: Leaders glorify military strength through propaganda.

-- Father Figure: The leader assumes the role of the father of the nation.
-He creates a cult status as a "dauntless ruler beholden to no one."
+- Father figure: A leader assumes the role of the father of the nation.
+They create a cult status as a "dauntless ruler beholden to no one."

-- Mass Appeal: The leader claims that the people, manifested as the state, can achieve anything.
+- Mass appeal: A leader claims that the people, when manifested as the state, can achieve anything.
 Naysayers, minority groups, and saboteurs are blamed if they don't succeed.

 - Persecution: The state violently persecutes minority groups and opponents.

 Fascism either ignores or attacks those who don't aid attainment of the national values.
-This includes minority groups, the elderly, the developmentally challenged and their caretakers.
-It attacks groups that it blames for past economic ailments.
-The others are viewed as extraneous or an unnecessary drag on prosperity.
+This includes minority groups, the elderly, the developmentally challenged, and their caretakers.
+It attacks groups it blames for past economic ailments.
+The others are viewed as extraneous, an unnecessary drag on prosperity.
 They may be viewed as bad for the genetic pool and sterilized.

-Fascism only aids those who align with the national values.
-They may use their power to rig the system and create additional barriers to entry.
-This includes laws, educational attainment and capital.
-In the long term, this can limit diversity and the innovation it creates.
+Fascism aids only those who align with the national values.
+They may use their power to rig the system and to create additional barriers to entry.
+This includes laws, educational attainment, and capital.
+This can limit diversity and the innovation it creates in the long term.